ESAT Chemistry: Revision Notes

 Less commonC5.6

-This topic covers how to identify oxidising and reducing agents in redox reactions, which are fundamental to understanding electron transfer in chemistry.
-You must be able to recognise which reactant causes oxidation and which causes reduction.
+Oxidising and reducing agents are the reactants that drive electron transfer in redox reactions, so you must be able to recognise which reactant causes oxidation and which causes reduction.

 Revise this topic ›Chemical bonding, structure and properties